-While we continued to implement various housekeeping measures for energy saving, the Department has taken an additional initiative to switch off all decorative external lighting of our premises before 11p.m., unless there are special operational, security or technical considerations, to further reduce our electricity consumption.
+Apart from continuing to implement various housekeeping measures for energy saving, the Department has taken the initiative to switch off all decorative external lighting of our premises before 11p.m.
 We had also requested Electrical and Mechanical Services Department to regularly check the components of the air-conditioning systems and chiller plants to ensure their efficient operation.
 All worn-out parts would be replaced to prevent wastage of electricity.
-With the concerted efforts of our staff, we had managed to contain the impact of the overwhelming increasing service needs on the overall electricity consumption in our non-joint-user premises and there was a mild increase of about 4% in 2009.
-It remains our target to control the increase of electricity consumption in 2010.
+While the full-year impact of the commissioning of the Customs Headquarters Building (CHB) in December 2010 on the electricity consumption had yet to be observed, a mild decrease of about 3% of the overall electricity consumption in our other non-joint-user premises was observed in 2010.
+It remains our target to control the increase of electricity consumption in 2011.